 Water Req: Moderate.
 Adapts to all king of soil.
 It is drought tolerant but does well in moist well drained soil.

 Maintenance: Easy.
 Phoenix roebelenii doesn’t have a self-cleaning trunk and requires old leaf removal to keep it beautiful appearance.
-To prevent nutritional deficiency, apply good quality palm fertilizer that has continues release formula twice a year during growing season.
+To prevent nutritional deficiency, apply good quality palm fertilizer that has continuous release formula twice a year during growing season.

 Propagation: Propagated by seed that takes around 3-4 months to germinate.
 The best conditions for germination would be warm moist soil with enough shade to protect young seedlings from direct sunlight.